aroemers/crustimoney/README.md

 ### Concept of cuts

 Most PEG-parsers share the downside of this class of parsers: memory intensive.
-This is due to the packrat caching (see further down below for more on caching), that allows one of the upsides of PEG-parsers: linear parsing time.
+This is due to the packrat caching (see further down), that allows one of the upsides of PEG-parsers: linear parsing time.

 ...